 Transactional emails are an untapped opportunity—they're often one of the first emails a customer or subscriber receives from you, and they have incredibly high open rates.
 Way higher than marketing emails.

 An order confirmation, a welcome email, a dispatch update, and even a new device login—they're all opportunities to build and strengthen customer relationships.

-I've been researching, testing, and writing about email marketing software for the last three years.
+I've been researching, testing, and writing about email marketing software for the last four years.
 And I know the decision to choose an email tool can be time-consuming.
-So I spent several weeks researching and testing over two dozen transactional email apps—here are the six best to help you choose your email marketing software.
+To update this list for 2023, I spent several weeks researching and testing over two dozen transactional email apps.
+Based on that experience, here are the five best.

 SendGrid for transactional emails and email marketing in one

 All of our best apps roundups are written by humans who've spent much of their careers using, testing, and writing about software.
 We spend dozens of hours researching and testing apps, using each app as it's intended to be used and evaluating it against the criteria we set for the category.
 We're never paid for placement in our articles from any app or for links to any site—we value the trust readers put in us to offer authentic evaluations of the categories and apps we review.
 For more details on our process, read the full rundown of how we select apps to feature on the Zapier blog.

 Picking a tool to send transactional emails is tricky—there are tons of options offering similar services and competitive pricing.
 I started by figuring out what the essential features were for apps in this category.
 Here's what I looked for during my evaluation of transactional email providers:

 Value for money.
 Transactional email tools are a heavy investment.
 It's essential to get a feel of the app before purchasing, so the best transactional email apps aren't just competitively priced but also include a free trial to test out the features without a financial commitment.